STORY / GAMEPLAY

-The Kruwehl family is dead; Dead by mysterious poisoning!
-You're a journalist investigating a serious crime.
+The Kruwehl family is found dead by mysterious poisoning.
 And now it's your turn to meet this tragic end.
-You are a good journalist, nevertheless you wrote an article on Kale Kruwehl, the current owner of the "Sheer Agony Manor".
-Now you regret this article...You can't let yourself die like this.
-There must be a solution.
-And this solution has to be in the manor, inevitably...
+You are a formidable journalist that wrote an article on Kale Kruwehl, the current owner of the "Sheer Agony Manor".
+And now you regret this article as you can't let yourself die like this.
+There must be a solution and obviously it lies somewhere inside the huge (and frightening) manor.

 The game is based on a well-written mystery scenario but it's a tricky adventure that unfortunately has a few bugs that make the gameplay quite unfair; most of the puzzles can be solved only by luck as there are no hints following the scenario to do it!
 Also, to investigate a crime scene you need to stand on certain spots of the screen, otherwise you won't be able to continue.
 Overall, it's a pity such a cool crime scenario to almost be ruined by "buggy" gameplay.GRAPHICS / SOUND